-Swensen is the author of Pioneering Portfolio Management: An Unconventional Approach to Institutional Investment and Unconventional Success: A Fundamental Approach to Personal Investment.
-He received a BA in economics from the University of Wisconsin-River Falls in 1975, MAs in economics and philosophy from Yale University in 1976 and 1978, respectively, and a PhD in economics from Yale University in 1980.
-He has been a member of the Council on Foreign Relations since 2017.
+Swensen authored Pioneering Portfolio Management: An Unconventional Approach to Institutional Investment and Unconventional Success: A Fundamental Approach to Personal Investment.
+He received a BA in economics from the University of Wisconsin–River Falls in 1975, MAs in economics and philosophy from Yale University in 1976 and 1978, respectively, and a PhD in economics from Yale University in 1980.
+He was a member of the Council on Foreign Relations from 2017 until his passing.

 David F. Swensen Chief Investment Officers